 #6 Explore Other Historic Places

 Norfolk has so much history!
 It’s more than just castles, churches, and Roman ruins.
 Here are a few more ideas for things to do in Norfolk for those that want to learn more:

 St. George’s Guildhall

-The Guildhall is the only surviving theatre where Shakespeare performed.
+This guildhall in King’s Lynn is the only surviving theatre where Shakespeare performed.
 It’s worth a visit inside to see the elaborate roof, the leaning walls, and to test out the acoustics.
+Get more information about it here.

 Founded in the early 12th century, the Priory of Our Lady of Thetford was one of the largest and most important monasteries in East Anglia.
 It was the burial place of the Earls and Dukes of Norfolk for 400 years, and was one of the last monasteries to be suppressed when it surrendered to Henry VIII’s commissioners in 1540.